snehitak20/shark-bait/README.md

     - Click the "README" option to include the "README" page.
     - Your new repository has been created.
 2. Open GitBash (PC users) or Terminal (Mac users).
-    - Navigate to where you want to clone your new repository to on your local machine.
+    - Navigate to where you want to clone your new repository onto your local machine.
         - Use `cd` to help you navigate.
 3. To clone the new repository onto your local machine.
-    - Click the respository that you just made on (github.com).
+    - Click the respository that you just made on github.com.
     - Click the "code" button and choose the SSH option.
     - Copy the SSH option to your clipboard.
     - On GitBash/Terminal, enter the command `git clone git@github.com:<UserNAME>/<demo-repo>.git`